an adventure in waiting

 During their time at Tudor House, students’ lives are filled with excitement, adventure and challenge.
 They immerse themselves in living, learning, exploring, playing and socialising, in a safe and supportive environment.

 From first bell to completion of after school activities, there is plenty for students to be involved with throughout a typical day.

-Lunchtime at 1pm is a highly social affair, with boarders, day students and teachers gathering in the main Dining Hall to share thoughts on their morning activities.
+Lunchtime is a highly social affair, with boarders, day students and teachers gathering in the Dining Hall to share thoughts on their morning activities.

 Afternoon classes recommence at 2pm, with the last class finishing at 3.30pm.

-However, that’s not the end of the day, as many go on to After School Care, undertake sports training or partake in one of many other co-curricular activities.
-Boarders will convene at 5pm for their nightly prep, followed by dinner at 6pm.
+However, that’s not the end of the day, as many go on to After School Clubs, undertake sports training or partake in one of many other co-curricular activities.
+Boarders convene at 5pm for their nightly prep, followed by dinner at 6pm.